state-hiu/virtual-mapgive-course/osm_export_tutorial/osm_export_tutorial.md

 - scale: city-level
 - file-format: .osm

 This is the easiest and most straightforward way to download OSM data.
 Go to OpenStreetMap.org and navigate to the area you want to download.
 The site will not let you download too much data at one time, therefore you need to zoom into about the city level.
 When you are ready to download the area that is displayed on your screen click on the Export button on the top menu.
 The left-hand export pane will display.
 Another option to select an area is by manually inputting the coordinates of the bounding box.
 Then click on the Export button on the left-hand pane to begin your download.

+A .osm file is a type of XML file that contains OSM data.
 You can open a .osm file automatically using QGIS, but not ArcGIS.

 ![osm download](assets/osm_website_export_annotated.png)